containers/podman-desktop/website/docs/migrating-from-docker/using-the-docker_host-environment-variable.md

  <Tabs groupId="operating-systems">
    <TabItem value="win" label="Windows">

-1. Identify the location of your Podman pipe
+1. Identify the location of your Podman pipe <!-- markdownlint-disable MD029 -->

 ```shell-session
 $ podman machine inspect --format '{{.ConnectionInfo.PodmanPipe.Path}}'
 ```

 2. Set the `DOCKER_HOST` environment variable to your Podman pipe location.
-You'll need to replace back slashes with forward slashes and add the `npipe://` scheme to the path retrieved previously:
+You'll need to replace back slashes with forward slashes and add the `npipe://` scheme to the path retrieved previously: <!-- markdownlint-disable MD029 -->

 > Example:
 >